The Center for Effective Philanthropy

 The Center for Effective Philanthropy (CEP) is a nonprofit organization focused on the development of comparative data to enable higher-performing philanthropic funders.

 CEP's mission is to provide data so that philanthropic funders can improve their effectiveness.
-CEP believes that improved effectiveness of philanthropic funders can have a positive impact on nonprofit organizations and the people and communities they serve.
+CEP believes that the improved effectiveness of philanthropic funders can have a positive impact on nonprofit organizations and the people and communities they serve.

 CEP pursues its mission through data collection that fuels: